mesheshe/cs361/README.md

 For the next following steps, you can follow along by downloading recom.js file in the js file tree.

-Step 4: Post the following lines of code to draw a map that you can view and use.
+Step 4: Post the following lines of code to draw a map that you can view and use in example.js.

 import maplibregl from 'https://cdn.skypack.dev/maplibre-gl@2.0.0-pre.5';